ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 Note that detecting whether a report has been replayed (i.e., it has been aggregated but not yet collected) requires each aggregator to store the nonces of reports that have been aggregated in uncollected batch intervals.
-So that the aggregator does not have to maintain this storage indefinitely, it MAY insetead fail with `report-dropped` under the conditions prescribed in {{anti-replay}}.
+So that the aggregator does not have to maintain this storage indefinitely, it MAY instead fail with `report-dropped` under the conditions prescribed in {{anti-replay}}.

 Next, the aggregator attempts to decrypt its input share.
 It starts by looking